Germantown holds off Bartlett for fifth straight victory - NewsBreak

 He produced one of the biggest Friday to help the Red Devils pull off another Houdini act.

-Threalkill, a senior, shook off half a dozen tackles on a man-sized 48-yard punt return touchdown and was also a key part of his team’s resilient defense, as Germantown hung on to beat visiting Bartlett, 17-16, in a match-up featuring the third and fifth-ranked teams respectively in the Daily Memphian’s Power 15.
+Threalkill, a senior, shook off half-a-dozen tacklers on a man-sized 48-yard punt return touchdown and was also a key part of his team’s resilient defense as Germantown hung on to beat visiting Bartlett, 17-16, in a match-up featuring the third and fifth-ranked teams respectively in the Daily Memphian’s Power 15.

-“I just had to go get it,” said Threalkill, who plays cornerback, receiver and on special teams, while also serving as Isaiah Tate’s back-up quarterback .
+“I just had to go get it,” said Threalkill, who plays cornerback, receiver and on special teams while also serving as the back-up quarterback behind Isaiah Tate.
 “Help the team out and get the job done.
 We never give up; we keep fighting to the end.”

 If that’s sounds like a familiar refrain, you’ve been following the Red Devils closely.